sanagama/sql2017-data360/README.md

 Run mssql-scripter + sqlcmd on macOS to deploy script to SQL in Docker

 Talk to how this can be integrated with a CI/CD pipeline.

+(**Talking Points**)
+- That was a quick example of using SQL in Docker for dev/test scenarios
+- You can use existing command line tools to seed data in Docker and sanitize or get a subset of data along the way
+- You can also integrate these steps with your existing CI/CD pipelines and automated testing processes.